usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 ### Pass/Fail structure

 DITAP uses a pass/fail approach that encourages learners to focus on growth, collaboration, and real-world application rather than chasing points.
-This reduces performance anxiety and shifts attention toward long-term capability-building—critical behaviors for leading digital transformation.
+This reduces performance anxiety and shifts attention toward long-term capability-building — critical behaviors for leading digital transformation.

 ### Assessment types & design